 The book launch at Books & Books in Coral Gables, FL is described in this great blog by Geoffrey Philp.

 Magpies is published by Carnegie Mellon University Press and distributed via University Press of New England.
 For more about the book, see the Magpies page.
 And while there, learn about Sterling Mulbry, the artist whose painting is on the cover.
-Learn more about the Florida Book Awards here.
+Info about the Florida Book Awards here.

 WLRN Topical Currents Interview